gmukherjee/gsba604/rlab-index.md

 @2^[prepared by Trambak Banerjee]

+The R labs are from the following resources:

+* J.J.
+Faraway.
+Practical Regression and Anova using R
+* G. James, D. Witten, T. Hastie, and R. Tibshirani.
+An introduction to statistical learning.
+New York: springer.
+2013.
+* Agresti.
+Foundations of Linear and Generalized Linear Models, Wiley 2015.

 <b>Referencing of R-labs with Notes</b>

 * <b> Module 1.
 Linear Regression Methods in Fixed, Moderate and High dimensions</b>